This 5-Step Weekly Meal Planning Guide Can Help You Reach Your Goals Faster

 Whether you’re crafting your own recipes or choosing from our collection, you’ll want to make sure that each meal contains key food groups that help you stay comfortably full throughout the day, namely fruits, vegetables, whole grains, and lean protein.

 In addition to keeping you satisfied, these foods deliver benefits that go far beyond weight loss.
-For instance, whole-grains fruits and vegetables are filled with vitamins, minerals, and phytonutrients, plus fiber for better gut and overall health.
-Aim for at least one serving with each meal and snack.
+For instance, whole-grains, fruits, and vegetables are filled with vitamins, minerals, and phytonutrients, plus fiber for better gut and overall health.

 Then there’s protein for building bones, muscles, hormones, and antibodies.
 Go for lean picks such as white-meat chicken and turkey, fish, eggs, tofu, beans, and low-fat milk and yogurt.
 While a good daily goal is about 4 grams of protein for every 10 pounds you weigh, you don’t need to obsess about counting grams.
 Instead, simply try to include a serving of lean protein with every meal and you’ll get plenty.
 For an example of what this will look like, check out Your Go-To Protein Meal Plan.